ahdinosaur/secret-channel/SPEC.md

   - Secret Channel uses ChaCha20-Poly1305 (the successor to Salsa20-Poly1305) as an AEAD directly.
 - Box Stream appends the authentication tag of the encrypted content into the plaintext of the length chunk.

+### Noise Protocol Framework

+Secret Channel is _almost_ compatible with [Noise's transport post-handshake](https://noiseprotocol.org/noise.html#message-format), except for one difference.

+- Noise uses an incrementing 64-bit little-endian nonce, starting at 0. is prefixed with 32 bits of zeros before used as a nonce.
+- Secret Channel uses an incrementing 96-bit little-endian nonce, starting with a preset (random) value.

+From the Noise spec:

+> Nonces are 64 bits because:
+>
+> - Some ciphers only have 64 bit nonces (e.g. Salsa20).
+> - 64 bit nonces were used in the initial specification and implementations of ChaCha20, so Noise nonces can be used with these implementations.
+> - 64 bits makes it easy for the entire nonce to be treated as an integer and incremented.
+> - 96 bits nonces (e.g. in RFC 7539) are a confusing size where it's unclear if random nonces are acceptable.

+Secret Channel also includes two [application responsibilities](https://noiseprotocol.org/noise.html#application-responsibilities), not included in Noise, but recommended by Noise for applications.

+> Length fields: Applications must handle any framing or additional length fields for Noise messages, considering that a Noise message may be up to 65535 bytes in length.
+If an explicit length field is needed, applications are recommended to add a 16-bit big-endian length field prior to each message.

+- Secret Channel uses a big-endian 16-bit length message before a content message

+> Session termination: Applications must consider that a sequence of Noise transport messages could be truncated by an attacker.
+Applications should include explicit length fields or termination signals inside of transport payloads to signal the end of an interactive session, or the end of a one-way stream of transport messages.

+- Secret Channel uses a 0-length message as a signal for end-of-stream

 ### Libsodium's secretstream

 Libsodium's secretstream is designed to be extra safe and resistant to developer misuse.